- IRAs allow you to save for retirement and get a deduction on your taxes.

 An IRA helps you minimize your taxes when saving for retirement.

-Your individual financial situation may influence whether a Roth IRA or a Traditional IRA makes more sense, but in general, Traditional IRAs are best when you are in your prime money-making years and can make good use of tax deductions.
-Roth IRAs are best when you think your tax rates will go up in the future.
+Your individual financial situation may influence whether a Roth IRA or a Traditional IRA makes more sense (and over certain income levels you can’t contribute to a Roth).
+In general, Traditional IRAs are best when you are in your prime money-making years and can make good use of tax deductions.
+Roth IRAs are best when earn less and think your tax rates will go up in the future.

 Traditional IRAs are especially appealing to employees who want to save for retirement but don’t have retirement plans at work.
 However, many people have both a 401(k) and an IRA.
 Typically, they contribute to their IRAs after they have contributed enough money into their 401(k)s to get their employer match.